SonyResearch/ace_perception_physics/evs/src/data_generation/readme.md

 | `events`               | list[dict]             | Contact/bounce events with `timestamp` keys          |
 | `sequence_number`      | int                    | Rally / sequence id                                  |

-Use [tools/strip_labels.py](tools/strip_labels.py) to drop the `racket_*` keys in place across an entire recordings root before training.

 ### 2.2 Calibration YAML

 A single `*.yaml` at the recording root that carries per-camera intrinsics and extrinsics.
 It is parsed by `tools/interpolate_ball_positions.py` during `project_3d_to_2d` to back-project the 1000 Hz 3D trajectory into the requested EVS camera frame.

 ### 2.3 ROS bag (`rosbag/*.db3`)